King Duncan

 The Fatal Flaw: Blind Trust in Appearance

 Despite his virtues as a holy man, Duncan is heavily flawed as a politician.
 He is unable to navigate the theme of appearance versus reality.
-He repeatedly fails to recognise treason, judging his subjects entirely by their outward shows of loyalty.
-He is profoundly shocked by the betrayal of the original Thane of Cawdor, yet he immediately makes the exact same mistake by placing "absolute trust" in the new Thane of Cawdor, Macbeth.
+The most direct piece of evidence comes in his reflection on the betrayal of the original Thane of Cawdor – a reflection delivered only seconds before he repeats the same error with the new one.

 Original